iorchard/burrito/docs/install_offline.rst

 * If you set up both ceph and netapp storage backends, both volume services are enabled and up in the output.
-* The cinder-volume-worker@rbd1 is the service for ceph backend the cinder-volume-worker@netapp1 is the service for netapp backend.
+* The cinder-volume-worker@rbd1 is the service for ceph backend and the cinder-volume-worker@netapp1 is the service for netapp backend.

 Check openstack network agent status.::